shajij/php-mysql-nginx/README.md

     docker build .
     docker tag <Image ID> sjmax/php-7.1-fpm
     docker push sjmax/php-7.1-fpm

-Now you can use the above image in your php_deployment.yaml file
+Now you can use the above image in your php_deployment.yaml and php2_deployment.yaml files

 ## Known Issues